Lamb Loin Chops

-My favorite way to eat lamb is roasted leg of lamb, but my second favorite way is these lamb chops.
+My absolute favorite way to enjoy lamb is with my roasted leg of lamb, but these lamb chops are a close second!

 These flavorful chops take less than 15 minutes to cook.
 The herbs and spices bring out the flavor of the tender meat, which is simply perfect.
 The only thing ‘hard’ about this recipe is that you have to marinate the lamb for a half hour.